 - Add a discount to the order

 Order discounts let merchants to offer discounted prices for special promotions or sales.
-You can provide a discount id for a current discount the merchant has or create a new custom discount.
+You can provide a discount id for an existing discount the merchant has or create a new discount.

 - View your order